By Ed Staskus

 Even though we all live out in the open, yoga is not about shifting the perspective of the world.
 It’s not about doing right.
 It’s about getting right with yourself.

+It’s not about standing on your head.
 It’s about standing on your own two feet.

 Ed Staskus posts feature stories monthly on Red Island http://www.redislandpei.com, Paperback Yoga http://www.paperbackyoga.com, Lithuanian Journal http://www.lithuanianjournal.com, and State Route Two http://www.stateroutetwo.com.